emuldaka/emuldaka/README.md

 - 🧠 I’m also exploring **game development with Unity & web development**
 - ❤️ My favorite language is **JavaScript**
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/elis-muldaka-7a880633a/)
-- 🧪 Check out my Codewars & LeetCode progress below!
+- 🧪 Check out my Codewars, LeetCode, Unity, Microsoft, and Boot.dev progress below!

 ---